qamarzaid/CodeChef_March21/README.md

 He can travel back in time when he concentrates.
 Specifically, his power allows him to travel to N different time zones, which are T1,T2,…,TN hours respectively behind his current time.

-Find out whether Chef can use one of the available time zones to solve the problem and submit it before the contest ends.
+Find out whether Chef can use one of the available time zones to solve the problem and submit before the contest ends.
 ```
 ##### Input
 ```